quiet branches labs

 zones

-Product teams have two decisions they consistently conflate: should we build this, and how fast can we build it.
-AI has made the second feel obvious.
-It has not changed the first.
-Product Pacing Zones separates these two decisions and gives teams a shared language for both.
+product teams have two decisions they consistently conflate: should we build this, and how fast can we build it.
+AI has made the second feel obvious. it has not changed the first.

-AI has created a leadership expectation problem.
-Executives see what is possible in a sandbox and project that velocity onto the real product with real users and real stakes.
-Resetting that expectation is now part of the product leader's job.
+AI has created a leadership expectation problem. executives see what is possible in a sandbox and project that velocity onto the real product with real users and real stakes. resetting that expectation is now part of the product leader's job.

 greenfield / move fast core product / move slow